tsatsarisg/go-fit/README.md

 ./bin/server
 ```

-By default the application reads its Postgres connection configuration from environment variables expected by the store implementation.
-See `store/database.go` for the exact env var names and defaults.
+By default the application connects to Postgres using the connection string in `internal/store.Open()`:

+host=localhost port=5432 user=postgres password=postgres dbname=postgres sslmode=disable

+If you run the database via Docker Compose the project already exposes Postgres on localhost:5432 and uses a persistent volume at `./database/postgres-data`.

-If you prefer to run entirely without Docker, ensure you have a running Postgres instance and the correct environment variables set before running the app.
+If you prefer to run without Docker, ensure you have a running Postgres instance and either update `internal/store.Open()` or set the appropriate environment/connection values before running the app.

 ## Database & migrations

-- SQL migration files live in `migrations/` and are applied on application startup using the embedded filesystem.
+- SQL migration files live in `migrations/` and are embedded in the binary.
+Migrations are applied on application startup by `internal/app.NewApplication()` using `pressly/goose` and the embedded FS.
 - Persistent Postgres data for local development live under `database/postgres-data/` (used by the project's compose file).
-- A small test dataset (for manual inspection) is available in `database/postgres-test-data/`.

-To re-run migrations against a local Postgres instance, either use the compose setup or run the migrations logic in `internal/app.NewApplication()` by starting the app.
+To re-run migrations against a local Postgres instance, start the app (it will run the migrations on startup) or call `store.Migrate` with an appropriate DB handle.

 ## HTTP API